 Staroměstské náměstí 12, 110 15 Praha 1

-The National Gallery in Prague, whose tradition goes back to 1796, is among the world’s earliest public collections of art.
-Showcased in six buildings precious in terms of architecture are masterpieces coming from the Central European Middle Ages period, the world’s masters’ extraordinary pieces of work, starting with Rubens, Gauguin to Picasso, Asian arts, as well creation of key personalities of the Czech visual arts.
+The National Gallery in Prague, whose tradition goes back to 1796, is among the oldest world’s public collections of art.
+Six buildings, precious in terms of architecture, house masterpieces coming from the Central European Middle Ages period, and the masters’ extraordinary pieces of work, ranging from Rubens, Gauguin to Picasso and Asian arts besides creation by the key personalities of the Czech visual arts.

 Arts and Theatre Institute

 Celetná 17, 110 00 Prague 1